CARTOGRAPHY AS A CULTURAL ENCOUNTER:

 15 July 2019

-In conjunction with the 29th International Cartographic Conference that will be held in Tokyo 15-20 July 2019 (http://www.icc2019.org/), the ICA Commission on the History of Cartography and ICA Commission on Topographic Mapping take pleasure in inviting you to their joint international preconference workshop: ‘Cartography as a Cultural Encounter: How East and West have Mapped and Influenced Each Other’.
-The workshop will be held at the National Museum of Emerging Science and Innovation, on 15 July 2019.
-The workshop is open to all cartographers, geographers, historians, map collectors, academics and lay persons interested in the diverse aspects of the history of cartography and topographic mapping.
+In conjunction with the 29th International Cartographic Conference held in Tokyo 15-20 July 2019 (http://www.icc2019.org/), the ICA Commission on the History of Cartography and ICA Commission on Topographic Mapping organized a joint international preconference workshop: ‘Cartography as a Cultural Encounter: How East and West have Mapped and Influenced Each Other’.
+The workshop was held at the National Museum of Emerging Science and Innovation, on 15 July 2019.

 |10:00‑10:15||Walk in with coffee/tea|